krtb/maker-eats/README.md

-# maker-eats
+# MakerEats

-A single page application built with Angular, AngularCLI &amp; TypeScript to create recipes on the go
+> MakerEats is a single page application (SPA), written with
+> the Angular Framework, and help from tools like AngularCLI and TypeScript.
+The purpose of the application is to easily create your own recipes.

+TechStack:
+* Angular
+* Angular CLI
+* TypeScript